Enhanced Bilevel Optimization via Bregman Distance: Numerical Experiments

+where $l(\cdot)$ denotes the cross entropy loss, $D_{\mathcal{T}}$ and $D_{\mathcal{V}}$ are training and validation datasets, respectively.
+Here $\lambda=\{\lambda_i\}_{i\in \mathcal{D}_\mathcal{T}}$ are hyper-parameters and $C\geq0$ is a tuning parameter, $\sigma(\cdot)$ denotes the sigmoid function.
+In experiment, we set $C=0.001$.
+The dataset includes a training set and a validation set where each contains 5000 images.
+A portion of the training data are corrupted by randomly changing their labels, and we denote the portion of corrupted images as $\varrho$.

+The detailed experimental setup is described in the Appendix~\ref{sec:experispec-1}.
+For hyper-parameters, we perform grid search for our algorithms and other baselines to choose the best setting.
 The experimental results are summarized in Figure~\ref{fig:loss}.
-As shown by the figure, BiO-BreD outperforms the reverse algorithm; SBiO-BreD outperforms AID-FP/stocBiO and AID-CG methods, while SBiO-BreD outperforms another SPIDER based algorithm MRBO and several momentum-based variance reduction methods: MRBO, SUSTAIN, FSLA and VR-saBiAdam.
+As shown by the figure, BiO-BreD outperforms the reverse algorithm; SBiO-BreD outperforms AID-FP/stocBiO and AID-CG methods, and ASBiO-BreD outperforms the other SPIDER based algorithm MRBO and several momentum-based variance reduction methods: MRBO, SUSTAIN, FSLA, and VR-saBiAdam.